 Do not run an arbiter on systems that also host the primary or the secondary members of the replica set.

-For example, in the following replica set, an arbiter allows the set to have an odd number of votes for elections:
+For example, in the following replica set with a 2 data bearing members (the primary and a secondary), an arbiter allows the set to have an odd number of votes to break a tie:

 When running with

 other members of the set to authenticate.
 MongoDB encrypts the